SAP-archive/cloud-s4-sdk-pipeline/README.md

   ./cx-server start
  ```

- In Jenkins, click on "New Item" and create a new "Multibranch Pipeline" for your repository.
+ In Jenkins, click on "New Item" and create a new "Multi-branch Pipeline" for your repository.

  ## Download and Installation